This article contains spoilers

 Indeed, I can’t help but feel that the show’s writers are running out of ideas.
 With plenty of reboots and sequels trying to leech off past ideas (is that four Weeping Angels episodes now?), and a new obsession with two parters (three in a row this series), it feels like originality is on the wane.
 Long, fan-service heavy discussions of Time Lord history do not fill the place of exciting new concepts, and nor do the new cohort of now-mandatory sidekick boyfriends.

 These characters are terrible in pretty much every way.
 Together with the advent of UNIT, they’ve given Doctor Who an irritating focus on contemporary London, stripping the show of half its charm.
-Their personalities are equally sketchy.
-Though Rory’s entirely justified sense of emasculation was at times painful to watch, it is difficult to see Danny Pink as more than just a seeping pustule on the face of Doctor Who’s decline.
-A faintly abusive, cardboard cut-out plot device with even less personality than the Cyberman he became.
-This was truly Doctor Who’s Jar Jar Binks moment.
+Their personalities are equally sketchy; though Rory’s entirely justified sense of emasculation was at times painful to watch, it is difficult to credit Danny Pink with any emotional response at all.
+A faintly abusive, charmless, cardboard cut-out plot device with even less character than the Cyberman he became.
+A seeping pustule on the face of Doctor Who‘s decline; he’s undoubtedly the show’s Jar Jar Binks moment.